Sophia Laukli

-Sophia Laukli (born 8 June 2000) is an American cross-country skier from Yarmouth, Maine.
-Her highest World Cup finish was third in the freestyle 10km event at Val di Fiemme on January 8, 2023.
+Sophia Laukli (born 8 June 2000) is an American cross-country skier and trailrunner from Yarmouth, Maine.
+Her highest World Cup finish was first in the freestyle 10 km event at Val di Fiemme on January 7, 2024.
 She previously skied for the Middlebury College ski team, where she earned All-American honors placing second in the 5k freestyle, and now races for the University of Utah ski team.
 She was named in the United States Ski Team for the 2022 Winter Olympics in Beijing.

+In 2023 she won the Marathon du Mont Blanc and Sierre-Zinal.

-Laukli has dual citizenship through her Norwegian father and is said to speak fluent Norwegian.
+Laukli has dual citizenship through her Norwegian father and speaks fluent Norwegian.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).